 A true calibration of the STA can only be performed at Moore Industries using specialized equipment.
-We recommend that you check the calibration every year and re-calibrate only when necessary.
+We recommend that you check the calibration every 6 months and notify Moore Industries if you suspect a problem with the accuracy of your instrument.

-However, input trimming increases the measurement accuracy of your instrument by matching the reading of its actual input to its scaling.
+However, sensor trimming increases the measurement accuracy of your instrument by matching the reading of its actual input to its scaling.
 The STA offers the use of a factory-configured trimming feature ('FCTRY TRIM") or user-set, one-point or two-point ("USER 1 PNT" or "USER 2 PNT") trimming.

-Please refer to Section 4 of this manual for instructions to perform Input Trimming via Push button panel or Section 5 using the PC Configuration Software.
+Please refer to Section 4 of this manual for instructions to perform Input Trimming via Push button panel or in Section 5 using the PC Configuration Software.